react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 Here, for each screen, we have defined a condition using the `if` property which takes a hook.
 The hook returns a boolean value indicating whether the user is signed in or not.
 If the hook returns `true`, the screen will be available, otherwise it won't.

+This means:

-When `useIsSignedIn` returns `true`, React Navigation will only use the `Home` screen, and when it returns `false`, React Navigation will use the `SignIn` screen.
+- When `useIsSignedIn` returns `true`, React Navigation will only use the `Home` screen, since it's the only screen matching the condition.
+- Similarly, when `useIsSignedOut` returns `true`, React Navigation will use the `SignIn` screen.

 This makes it impossible to navigate to the `Home` when the user is not signed in, and to `SignIn` when the user is signed in.

+When the values returned by `useIsSignedin` and `useIsSignedOut` change, the screens matching the condition will change:

-The magic happens when the value returned by `useIsSignedin` changes.
-Let's say, initially `useIsSignedIn` returns `false`.
+- Let's say, initially `useIsSignedOut` returns `true`.
 This means that `SignIn` screens is shown.
-After the user signs in, the return value of `useIsSignedIn` will change to `true`.
-React Navigation will see that the `SignIn` screen is no longer defined and so it will remove it.
-Then it'll show the `Home` screen automatically because that's the first screen defined when `useIsSignedIn` returns `true`.
+- After the user signs in, the return value of `useIsSignedIn` will change to `true` and `useIsSignedOut` will change to `false`, which means:
+  - React Navigation will see that the `SignIn` screen is no longer matches the condition, so it will remove the screen.
+  - Then it'll show the `Home` screen automatically because that's the first screen available when `useIsSignedIn` returns `true`.

+The order of the screens matters when there are multiple screens matching the condition.
+For example, if there are two screens matching `useIsSignedIn`, the first screen will be shown when the condition is `true`.

 ## Define the hooks